bbenne10/pyxel/README.md

 number of such terminals, including KDE's Konsole, iTerm2, all VTE-based terminals, and st. This notably excludes urxvt and putty.

+Pyxel is currently python2 and python3 compatible.
+This may change in the future if any interesting new features are python3 only.

 #### Examples
 Pyxel slurps all files provided to it.
 All of the following examples should work:
 ```